Connection lost. Please refresh the page.

 Blood supply

-In the majority of patients, the corpus callosum also gets blood supply from the anterior communicating artery via either the median callosal or the subcallosal artery.
+In a significant percentage of individuals, the corpus callosum also gets blood supply from the anterior communicating artery, either via the subcallosal artery or the median callosal artery.
 The subcallosal artery supplies the hypothalamus in part, but also supplies the rostrum and genu of the corpus callosum.
+The median callosal artery is very similar to the subcallosal artery, but it runs further in order to reach the body of the corpus callosum.

 You can test yourself on the arteries of the brain with our quiz.